atsaloli/cicd/02_45-deploying-via-git.md

 Add the following job to your `.gitlab-ci.yml` to add a manual "Play" button to deploy to production.

-We're still dealing with "continuous delivery", not "continous deployment", so we'll only push changes to production after our (pretend) Change Control Board give us the thumbs up following successful testing in the Stage/UAT environment:
+We're still dealing with "continuous delivery", not "continous deployment", so we'll only push changes to production after our (pretend) Change Control Board give us the thumbs up following successful testing in the Stage/UAT environment (see next slide):
+---

 ```yaml
 deploy_to_prod: